WayneDW/Bayesian-Sparse-Deep-Learning/README.md

 You can also use the other datasets to test the performance, e.g. yacht, energy-efficiency, wine and concrete.
 To obtain a comprehensive evaluation, you may need to try many different seeds.

+## Classification: MNIST/Fashion MNIST

+You can adjust the posterior_cnn.py to use the model in ./model/model_zoo_mnist.py and it will give you 99.7x results easily with the hyperparameters in the paper.

-## Classification: Sparse Residual Network
+## Classification: Sparse Residual Network on CIFAR10
 ### Requirement
 * Python 2.7
 * [PyTorch > 1.01](https://pytorch.org/)